1. Home

 Do smart home devices save energy?

-Smart home devices can help you save energy by tracking the energy you use better and controlling devices and appliances for better energy efficiency.
+Smart home devices can help you save energy by tracking the energy you use and controlling devices and appliances for better energy efficiency.
 You can program smart home devices with programs or automation to get better energy efficiency and use energy in less expensive ways and times.

 Do smart home devices use a lot of energy?